ryarmst/fuzzdeep/README.md

 * adb_shell

 ### ADB Connection
 The tool assumes an ADB connection via USB in a Linux environment.
 You may have to modify code for a different configuration.
 When connecting a system to a device with ADB, keys are created when systems are authorized by devices.
 These are stored in `$HOME/.android/` by default on Linux, which the tool assume (this can be changed with the `-k` option).
+If you have previously used ADB, keys should exist and work with the tool by default.

 See [Android ADB Key Management](https://technicallycompetent.com/android-adb-keys/) for more information on ADB key management.
 This tool relies on the Python ADB implementation [adb_shell](https://github.com/JeffLIrion/adb_shell).